 The LMISD are a critical support for the statutory and regulatory Community Development Block Grant (CDBG) national objective of providing benefit to low- and moderate-income persons on an area basis.
-Under the regulation, 24 CFR 570.483(b)(1)(i), states have the option of using HUD provided data, or they may use survey data that is methodologically sound, for official determination of an activity compliance with the low- and moderate-income area benefit national objective.
-If your office believes that relief from the transition policy is necessary in the form of a waiver, please consult with the State and Small Cities Division before taking action.
+Under the regulation, 24 CFR 570.483(b)(1)(i), states have the option of either using HUD provided data, or survey data that is methodologically sound, for official determination of compliance with the low- and moderate-income area benefit national objective.
+HUD issued CPD Notice 05-06, titled, "HUD Suggested Survey Methodology to Determine the Percentage of Lowand Moderate-Income in the Service Area of a CDBG Funded Activity," which provides guidance to states on conducting surveys.
+If your office believes that relief from the transition policy is necessary, please consult with the State and Small Cities Division before taking action.